School Handbook

 BALL GAME ATTIRE

-• Non-uniform skirts may be worn if they come to the bottom of the knees when the girl is standing and sitting.
+- Non-uniform skirts may be worn if they come to the top of the knees when the girl is standing and sitting.

-• Denim skirts may be worn if they are loose-fitting and are below the knee when standing and sitting.
+- Denim skirts may be worn if they are loose-fitting and come to the top of the knee when standing and sitting.

-• Docker-style or cargo-style pants to the knee, or capri pants.
-Pajama pants are not acceptable.
+- Docker-style or cargo-style pants to the knee, or capri pants.
+Pajama pants and leggings are not acceptable.

 In an effort to keep from being offensive to schools that hold a different dress code, shorts will not be allowed for any away games.